joycezemitchell/bequant/README.md

 ## Grabbing new data from cryptocompare.com
 Running **synch.go** will get/collect data from cryptocompare.com using its API and stores it in a database.
 This need to be running in the background and run as a daemon service.

-At the moment I have stop this service as it will run every 2 minutes and will max out my test server environment.
+As of the moment, the data in the dev environment are not updated (last time I  ran it was on May 13, around 2pm) as I have stop this service as it will run every 2 minutes and will max out my test server environment.

-Please let me know if you need me to start this service.
+Please let me know if you need me to start this service again so you can see the most updated data.

 Here is a screenshot of a the daemnon configuration